fabiot100/elasticsearch/env/README.md

 # Elasticsearch

-This repository contains some essential files that can be used for start the Elasticsearch container, using Swarm.
+This repository contains some essential files that can be used for deploy the Elasticsearch container, using Swarm.

 ## Preparations